- Written by Dr.Mehmet Demircioglu

 Sleeping elevated also helps with swelling after a hair transplant.
 After frontal hairline work, swelling can move downward toward the forehead and eyes.
 Elevation helps reduce that movement, especially in the first nights.

-Sleep advice belongs inside good hair transplant aftercare.
-It is not a separate ritual.
+Sleep advice belongs inside good hair transplant aftercare, not as a separate ritual.
 It is part of protecting the surgical work while the scalp is still vulnerable.

 Perfect stillness is not the goal.
 The practical distinction is between a light accidental touch and repeated rubbing, pressure, or scratching.
 Rubbing, pressure, and scratching are what sleep planning is trying to prevent.
 Sedating cannabis use after a hair transplant can matter if it makes sleep less controlled during those early nights.